The AMA has Regional Associates across the UK.

-All Regional Associates are AMA members who work in arts, culture or heritage organisations.
-They are AMA’s eyes ‘on the ground’ feeding back their insights to make sure we’re plugged in to the local as well as national nuances of our sector.
+Regional Associates are AMA members who work for arts, culture or heritage organisations.
+They are AMA’s eyes ‘on the ground’, feeding back their insights to make sure we’re plugged in to the local as well as national nuances of our sector.
 They also help spread the word about AMA in their region.

 Who is my Regional Associate?

 Regional Associates host regional meetings to encourage interaction and involvement of AMA members in their area.
 They are the ‘local face’ of the AMA.